Effect-to-Cause, arg. from —

 The word consequence can mean:

-— Effect, referring to a causal, cause / effect relationship S. Causality.
+— Effect, referring to a causal, cause/effect relationship S. Causality.

-— Consequent, referring to a logical, antecedent / consequent relationship, S. Connectives, §Implication
+— Consequent, referring to a logical, antecedent/consequent relationship, S. Connectives, §Implication

-1. Effect-to-cause argumentation
+1. Effect-to-cause argument

-The effect to cause argument goes back from the consequences to the cause.
-Given data is considered the effect of a hypothetical cause that can be reconstructed on the basis of this data combined with a known causal relationship between these type of facts and their cause.
-Other expressions can also be used, such as argument by the effect, or from the effect to the cause.
+The effect to cause argument works backwards from the effect to its cause.
+Given data is considered to be the effect of a hypothetical cause that can be reconstructed on the basis of this data combined with a known causal relationship between this type of facts and its cause.

 — Causal Law: There is a causal law linking I facts “having an infection” to T facts, “having a temperature